naufal-alfarisi/Cashier-Project/README.md

 9. main menu function: open a list of task user can choose to do
 10. welcome function: welcoming page where user can input their ID which upon submission timestamp collected automatically

+every time an item inputted the system will check if there is already item with similar name in the order, if so it would offer to change the quantity instead. the system will also check if the item inputted manually is actually in the catalog, if so the price will be added automatically. after having the price and amount the system will check for discount, if there's any it would be calculated automatically.

 # Code Flow
 1. run welcome() where user can input their id or 'q' to exit the system